worldoptimizer/HypeDragController/README.md

 **On Scene Load Script:**

-By adding a custom `snapToSelector` property to our interaction map, we can tell the `onDrop` function where to snap the element.
+We add a custom `snapToSelector` property to our interaction map to tell the `onDrop` function where to snap the element.

 ```javascript
 hypeDocument.drag.setInteractionMap({